School Website Mistakes That Hurt Enquiries and Parent Trust

 Do school websites need to be updated often?

 Yes.
 Schools produce time-sensitive information, and stale content creates trust damage faster than in many other sectors.
+Calendars, admissions details, fees, policies, and contact paths should be reviewed regularly so families do not act on outdated information.

 Should a school website focus more on current parents or new enquiries?